Korea Passing

-The origin and using of Korea Passing
+Origin and use

-In 2017 discussion for presidential candidate, Yoo Seung-min, the Bareun Party candidate, mentioned the 'Korea passing'.
-Yoo argued Korea is isolated at diplomatic relation between global society.
-The term derives from Bill Clinton visiting only China without visiting Japan in 1998, which the Japanese media called the 'Japan passing', signifying "Japan's alienation from the global society."
-In early 2017, 'Korea passing' emerged as a diplomatic keyword in relation to the situation facing South Korea.
+In 2017, Yoo Seung-min, the Bareun Party presidential candidate, used the phrase 'Korea passing' to argue that Korea is isolated in its diplomatic relations with global society.
+The term derives from a 1998 incident when Bill Clinton visited only China without visiting Japan, which the Japanese media called a 'Japan passing', signifying "Japan's alienation from global society."
+In early 2017, 'Korea passing' emerged as a diplomatic buzzword in relation to the situation facing South Korea.

-Criticism

-Originally, 'passing' is Japlish, and the correct English expression is a 'cold-shoulder'.
-Also, some point out that it is more of a 'Konglish' that each country's government will not use.
-However, major U.S. media outlets, including the Wall Street Journal, The Washington Post and Fox News, mentioned Korea passing as a new term related to the situation in South Korea.
+In this context a 'passing' is a mistranslation into Japanese (and later Korean) which carries the same meaning as the English expression "to receive a cold-shoulder".
+However, major U.S. media outlets, including the Wall Street Journal, The Washington Post and Fox News, have used the phrase 'Korea passing' in reference to the situation in South Korea.